Slurry Tankers: Don’t be Fooled by Zinc Paint

 2. Lasts 5x longer

-Galvanising and zinc-rich paint both use the same base theory when it comes to corrosion protection.
+Galvanising and zinc paint both use the same base theory when it comes to corrosion protection.
 A zinc barrier is used to protect the base metal.
 However, the significant difference in terms of corrosion performance, sustainability and lifespan is like comparing superglue to PVA.

-Galvanising has long been proven as the best form of corrosion protection, lasting 5x longer than zinc-rich paint.
+Galvanising has long been proven as the best form of corrosion protection, lasting 5x longer than zinc paint.
 Hot dip galvanising is a process where the steel is dipped into a bath of molten zinc, providing it with a permanent protective zinc coating.
 Even if the coating is scratched, the exposed steel is still protected by the remaining zinc.

 Understandably, a painted surface can not be expected to live up to these performance standards.
 Unlike galvanisation, once the paint is scratched, the underlying metal is exposed and no longer protected from corrosion.
 Although the type of paint and standard of application will make a difference, paint is still far less durable in the harsh conditions inside and outside a slurry tanker.